Tim Büchner, M.Sc.

 Few studies showing therapeutic potentials of electrical stimulation (ES) of the facial surface in patients with facial palsy have been published so far.
 Not only muscular atrophy of the facial muscles but facial disfigurement represents the main issue for patient well-being.
 Therefore, objective methods are required to detect ES effects on facial symmetry within patients with complete unilateral facial paralysis.
 Methods Only patients with one-sided peripheral complete facial paralysis confirmed by needle-EMG were included and underwent ES twice a day for 20 min until the event of reinnervation or for a maximum of 1 year.
 ES-parameters were set during the first visit and confirmed/adapted every month thereafter.
 At each visit, patients underwent needle-electromyography, 2D-fotographic documentation and 3D-videos.
 Whereas 2D-images allow Euclidean measurements of facial symmetry, 3D-images permit detection of metrical divergence within both sides of face.
 Using the 2D and 3D-fotographic documentation, we aim to prove that ES is able to prevent muscular atrophy in patients with facial paralysis.
 Results In total 15 patients were recruited (medium 53 years, min.
 25, max.
 78; 8 female, 7 male).
 They underwent ES for a maximum of one year without serious adverse events.
 All patients were able to follow the ES protocol.
 On a short term, we could detect positive effects of ES on the extent of asymmetry of mouth corners.
 Preliminary results show positive effects leading to improvement of symmetry of denervated faces.
 Conclusion A positive short-term effect of ES on facial symmetry in patients with total paralysis could be shown.
 The improvement of optical appearance during ES has a positive effect on patients' satisfaction and resembles a promising, easily accessible marker for facial muscles in facial paralysis patients.
 Improving facial symmetry by ES might also be linked to preventing facial muscle atrophy.
 Acknowledgements Sponsored by DFG GU-463/12-1 and IZKF

-We, the team UKJ-FSU, propose a deep learning system for the prediction of congenital heart diseases.
+We, the team UKJ_FSU, propose a deep learning system for the prediction of congenital heart diseases.
 Our method is able to predict the clinical outcomes (normal, abnormal) of patients as well as to identify heart murmur (present, absent, unclear) based on phonocardiograms recorded at different auscultation locations.
 The system we propose is an ensemble of four temporal convolutional networks with identical topologies, each specialized in identifying murmurs and predicting patient outcome from a phonocardiogram taken at one specific auscultation location.
-Their intermediate outputs are augmented by the manually ascertained patient features such as age group, sex, height and weight.
+Their intermediate outputs are augmented by the manually ascertained patient features such as age group, sex, height, and weight.
 The outputs of the four networks are combined to form a single final decision as demanded by the rules of the George B. Moody PhysioNet Challenge 2022.
-On the first task of this challenge, the murmur detection, our model reached a weighted accuracy of 0.567 with respect to the unknown validation set.
-On the outcome prediction task (second task) the ensemble led to a mean outcome cost of 10679.
-By focusing on the clinical outcome prediction and tuning some of the hyper-parameters only for this task, our model reached a validation score of 9031.
+On the first task of this challenge, the murmur detection, our model reached a weighted accuracy of 0.567 with respect to the validation set.
+On the outcome prediction task (second task) the ensemble led to a mean outcome cost of 10679 on the same set.
+By focusing on the clinical outcome prediction and tuning some of the hyper-parameters only for this task, our model reached a cost score of 12373 on the official test set (rank 13 of 39).
+The same model scored a weighted accuracy of 0.458 regarding the murmur detection on the test set (rank 37 of 40).

 Peripheral facial palsy is an illness in which a one-sided ipsilateral paralysis of the facial muscles occurs due to nerve damage.
 Medical experts utilize visual severity grading methods to estimate this damage.
 Our algorithm-based method provides an objective grading using 3D point clouds.
 We extract from static 3D recordings facial radial curves to measure volumetric differences between both sides of the face.
 We analyze five patients with chronic complete peripheral facial palsy to evaluate our method by comparing changes over several recording sessions.
 We show that our proposed method allows an objective assessment of facial palsy.